-20. The City shall strive to increase the taxable non-residential assessment base through future development and assessment growth.
+- 20. The City shall strive to increase the taxable non-residential assessment base through future development and assessment growth.
 It will annually monitor the municipal property tax split in comparison with regional benchmarks.

-Where disparities are identified between property classes, decisions regarding tax adjustments will be guided by principles of fairness, equity, and the overall impact on each assessment class's share of the annual property tax burden.

-21. Municipal Property Tax Split
+Where disparities are identified between property classes, decisions regarding tax adjustments will be guided by principles of fairness, equity, and the overall impact on each assessment class's share of the annual property tax burden. - 21.
+Municipal Property Tax Split - a.

-- a.
 The annual adjustment to the municipal property tax split will be determined by the Chief Administrative Officer based on an evaluation of the following criteria: - i.
-The amount and weighting of annual taxable assessment growth, - Municipal tax increase differential between the residential and nonresidential property classes, - iii.
+The amount and weighting of annual taxable assessment growth, - ii.
+Municipal tax differential between the residential and nonresidential property classes, - iii.
 Comparative annual property tax increases within the Capital Region, - iv.
 Comparative municipal property tax rates within the Capital Region. - b.
 Based on the evaluation criteria above, the Chief Administrative Officer will recommend to Council an annual adjustment to the general municipal tax split, which may result in higher average municipal tax increases for the non-residential property class as compared to the residential property class.

-c.
-The need for programs, services and associated service levels shall be the major considerations in determining tax rates; however, comparative tax rates and municipal tax splits of other municipalities will also be taken into consideration.
+- c.
+The need for programs, services and associated service levels shall be the major considerations in determining tax rates; however, comparative tax rates and municipal tax splits of other municipalities will also be taken into consideration. - d.

-d.
 The percentage of the City's municipal property tax requirement assigned to the non-residential assessment class will be monitored annually while balancing the municipal tax impacts on both property classes.
-Council and administration maintain a long-term objective of migration to from the residential class to the non-residential class through increased growth of the non-residential assessment base and applying supportive tax split strategies.shall not decrease over time in

-- d. relation to the percentage of the City's municipal property tax requirement assigned to the residential assessment class. - e.
-The municipal tax rates will be set by Council annually through\-the Property Tax Bylaw. - 22.
+Council and administration maintain a long-term objective of migration to from the residential class to the non-residential class through increased growth of the non-residential assessment base and applying supportive tax split strategies. - e.
+The municipal tax rates will be set by Council annually through the Property Tax Bylaw. - 22.
 Revenue Neutrality